Your First 30 Days at a New Job: Building Career Evidence From Day 1

 The "Starting From Zero" Trap

 When you join a new company, you're invisible.
 Your new manager doesn't know your track record.
 Your new teammates haven't seen you in action.
 Your reputation from your last job doesn't transfer.
+This is the career memory problem — and it repeats every time you switch companies unless you build a portable record.

 Most engineers accept this as inevitable.
 They figure they'll prove themselves through work, and over time, people will see their value.